Linnea87/adventure-game/README.md

 I deployed my project directly to Heroku by doing the following:

 - Created an account at Heroku.com.
-- Installed my own packages in the requirements.txt terminal by typing `pip3 freeze --local > requirements.txt`
+- Installed my own packages in the requirements.txt terminal by typing `pip3 freeze --local > requirements.txt`.
 - Clicked on "Create new app" and named it adventure-game.
 - Clicked on Settings and added Backpacks - Python and Node.js.
 - Made sure the backpacks were in the right order.